 We found 6 urologists who accept Silver Compass Balanced 3500 near Frisco, TX.

 Dr. Ravi Mootha is a specialist in urology (urinary tract disease).
-Dr. Mootha graduated from Baylor College of Medicine.
-He completed his residency training at a hospital affiliated with Baylor College of Medicine.
-His areas of expertise include kidney stones, incontinence, and robotic prostatectomy.
-Dr. Mootha is rated 3.5 stars out of 5 by his patients.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-He has received the following distinction: Texas Super Doctors.
-His hospital/clinic affiliations include Baylor Scott & White Health and Texas Health Presbyterian Hospital Plano.
+He works in Richardson, TX, Plano, TX, and Frisco, TX.
+His education and training includes medical school at Baylor College of Medicine and residency at a hospital affiliated with Baylor College of Medicine.
+Areas of expertise for Dr. Mootha include kidney stones, incontinence, and robotic prostatectomy.
+On average, patients gave him a rating of 3.5 stars out of 5.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+Dr. Mootha has received professional recognition including the following: Texas Super Doctors.
+His professional affiliations include Baylor Scott & White Health and Texas Health Presbyterian Hospital Plano.

 Clinical interests: Prostate Problems, Incontinence, Kidney Stones, Vasectomy, Robotic Prostatectomy, Da Vinci Surgery, ...
 (Read more)